deniseegohh/webtest/README.md

 ---

 ## **Evaluation Criteria**
+You are free to use AI code assistants such as Cursor and Claude Code.
+However, you are expected to be able to understand and explain most of the code.

 Your submission will be assessed on:
 1. **Functionality**: Does the application meet the core requirements?
 2. **Code Quality**: Is the code modular, maintainable, and well-documented?